Tresha-Gaye/employee-tracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 **Accomplishment**
-The application successfully allows a user to interact with the datasbe as required, with the following exceptions:
+The application successfully allows a user to interact with the database as required.
+The following options were updated and are now working in version 1.1:
-- The option to create a new role is not yet working, as the new role does not print to the table, as intended;
+- The option to create a new role works, as the new role prints to the table, as intended;
-- the option to update an employee's data has not been added yet, dut to time constraints These will be added in version 1.1 of the app.
+- the option to update an employee's data has been added.

 **Below are a screenshots of the app showing the functionality:**